 One goal of the CDIPS project is to detect transiting planets with known ages.
 Therefore our vetting reports include information to help assess (a) whether the transiting planet candidate is real, and (b) whether the reported age is correct.
-The code used to make these reports is available online.
+The code used to make these reports is available online1.

 Figures 1 to 7 summarize the document construed for these purposes.
-The planet candidate chosen for these figures (Gaia-DR2 532542547468722176 = TIC 401153825) was chosen because it showcases many of the vetting report features, while also being a likely eclipsing binary.
+The planet candidate chosen for these figures (Gaia-DR2 3050033749239975552 = TIC 125192758) was chosen because it showcases many of the vetting report features, in this case for a neighboring eclipsing binary.